vikiase/BTC-Vault-project/DOCUMENTATION.md

 ## Disclaimer
 This program is provided as-is and is intended for educational purposes.
 Use it at your own risk.
 Always verify the security of your API keys and credentials.
+**Security hole**: your key is stored in `key.bin`.
+Anybody who gets access to your files can use it and read your API credentials.
+But nobody can withdraw from your account using these credentials.